We offer studies from the Life Sciences and Animal Health

 2022/23 academic year

-The selection procedure for studies of the University of Veterinary Medicine Vienna has begun!
+The selection procedure for the academic year 2022/23 for studies of the University of Veterinary Medicine Vienna has been closed!

 Diploma Programme in Veterinary Medicine